Scottsbluff/Gering swim team places fourth overall in McCook quadrangular meet

-The Scottsbluff/Gering swim team finished fourth overall with 93 points during the McCook Quadrangular on Friday.
+The Scottsbluff/Gering swim team finished fourth overall with 93 points during the McCook Quadrangular meet on Friday, Feb.
+3.

 The program’s state meet qualifiers will be recognized during the event as well.